 In a question, information concerning one or both of the quantities to be compared is centered above the two quantities.
-A symbol that appears in both quantities represents the same thing in Quantity A as it does in Quantity B. The diameter of a circle equals the diagonal of a square whose side length is 4.
+A symbol that appears in both quantities represents the same thing in Quantity A as it does in Quantity B.

+1. The diameter of a circle equals the diagonal of a square whose side length is 4.

-1. Quantity A Quantity B The $20\sqrt{2}$ circumference
+Quantity A Quantity B The circumference of the circle $20\sqrt{2}$